apache/cordova-plugin-splashscreen/README.md

     ```

 - `ShowSplashScreenSpinner` (boolean, defaults to `true`): Set to `false`
-  to hide the splash-screen spinner.
+  to hide the splash screen spinner.

     ```xml
     <preference name="ShowSplashScreenSpinner" value="false"/>
     ```

+    _Note_: Does not work on Browser or Windows platforms.

 ### Quirks